w3f/Grants-Program/SubFlow.md

 ### Structure

 SubFlow is a fully decentralised application based on SmartSOA (smart service-oriented architecture), it's core smart servies include:
-- **DNS** <br>Maps user names to their corresponding addressed for personal smart services.
+- **DNS** <br>Maps user names to their corresponding addressed for personal Smart Services.
-- **Registration Service** <br>Registers new users with DNS and sets up their personalised smart services.
+- **Registration Service** <br>Registers new users with DNS and sets up their personalised Smart Services.
 - **User Smart Services** <br>Store, manage, and enable user data interaction.

-Other Smart-Services provide additional functionality, for example:<br>
+Other Smart Services provide additional functionality, for example:<br>
 - **Advertising Service** <br>Enables advertisers to create and run campaigns on SubFlow, rewarding users who share their content according to set rules.
 - **Donation Service** <br>Allows users to financially support content creators they find interesting directly.
 - **NFT Markeplace Service** <br>Facilitates the direct sale of NFTs created by authors on SubFlow.